 What is the 1916 Bursary Fund?

-The South Cluster is comprised of the following higher education institutions: Institute of Technology Carlow, Munster Technological University, University College Cork and Waterford Institute of Technology.
-The 1916 Bursary Fund is administered by the South Cluster’s SOAR Project on behalf of the four institutions.
+The South Cluster is comprised of the following higher education institutions: Munster Technological University, South East Technological University and University College Cork.
+The 1916 Bursary is administered by the South Cluster’s SOAR Project on behalf of the three institutions.
 The SOAR Project is an inter-institutional Access initiative funded under the Programme for Access to Higher Education (PATH) 3 Fund.

 There are three different types of bursaries – Tier 1, 2 and 3.

-Tier 1 Bursaries: Awardees will receive €5,000 per year for the normal duration of an undergraduate programme and up to a maximum of six years for a part-time programme.
-The bursary will also be paid as the awardee progresses to postgraduate study.
+Tier 1 Bursaries: Awardees will receive €5,000 per year for the normal duration of a full-time undergraduate programme and up to a maximum of six years for a part-time programme.
+The bursary will also be paid if the awardee progresses to postgraduate study.

-Tier 2 Bursaries: Awardees will receive €2,000 per year for the normal duration of an undergraduate programme and up to a maximum of six years for a part-time programme.
-The bursary will also be paid as the awardee progresses to postgraduate study.
+Tier 2 Bursaries: Awardees will receive €2,000 per year for the normal duration of a full-time undergraduate programme and up to a maximum of six years for a part-time programme.
+The bursary will also be paid if the awardee progresses to postgraduate study.